edplato/linkCrawl/README.md

 ## Usage

 Scraping urls and making requests to check each url status will take some time to completed.
-Runs can take over ten minutes to complete and provide an exported JSON file with the results.
+Runs can take over ten minutes to complete and provide an exported JSON file with results.
 Delays are also added to the code to prevent too many simultaneous requests.

 **The two main functions of LinkCrawl, using Puppeteer and reading JSON files, are separated into two scripts:**